 Myths have been retold through various cultures and mediums for generations.
 Contemporary retellers of myths mix fantasy and realism, fleshing out characters and exposing new ideas.
 These tales build on traditional myths and legends to create new works of fantasy.

 They are organized in general categories; Celtic and Welsh Mythology, Greek and Roman Mythology, and Norse Mythology.
 For a guide to Celtic myths specifically focused on the story of King Arthur, see the guide to Arthurian Fantasy.
-Many of the older books may be located in the S-Collection storage area; please consult the catalog and request assistance from the reference staff.

 Celtic and Welsh Mythology